 When Mr. Antolini touches Holden’s forehead as he sleeps, he may overstep a boundary in his display of concern and affection.
 However, there is little evidence to suggest that he is making a sexual overture, as Holden thinks, and much evidence that Holden misinterprets his action.
-Holden indicates in Chapter 19 that he is extremely nervous around possible homosexuals and that he worries about suddenly becoming one.
+Holden indicates in Chapter 19 that he is extremely nervous around men who might be gay and that he worries about suddenly becoming gay too.
 We also know that he has been thinking about sex constantly since leaving Pencey.
 Finally, this is not the only scene in which Holden recoils from a physical approach.
 He is made very uncomfortable when Sunny pulls off her dress and sits in his lap.
 Even when his beloved sister puts her arms around him, he remarks that she may be a little too affectionate sometimes.

 Holden regrets his hasty judgment of Mr. Antolini, but this mistake is very important to him, because he finally starts to question his own practice of making snap judgments about people.
 Holden realizes that even if Mr. Antolini is gay, he can’t simply be dismissed as a “flit,” since he has also been kind and generous.
 Holden begins to acknowledge that Mr. Antolini is complex and that he has feelings.